TriplyDB/Documentation/docs/triply-db/index.md

 - Treemap visualization
 - Sunburst visualization

-All three visualization are interactive in two ways.
-It is possible to hover over them, which will show information about the layer the mouse is on, or to click on them, so the visualization zooms in a one or more layers.
+All three visualizations are interactive in two ways.
+It is possible to hover over them, which will show information about the layer the mouse is on, or to click on them, so the visualization zooms in one or more layers.
 For each visualization it is also possible to zoom out:

 - Bubbles visualization: click the outside of the bubble
-- Treemap visualization: use the breadcrumbs trail shown above the visualisation
+- Treemap visualization: use the breadcrumbs trail shown above the visualization
-- Sunburst visualization: click the innermost circle of the visualisation
+- Sunburst visualization: click the innermost circle of the visualization

 #### When does the class hierarchy show?

 **Note that the class hierarchy does not automatically update to reflect changes in the data.
 When the data has changed, the page must be refreshed.**

-- A class only appears in the class hierarchy tab if it has instances (connected to the class via `rdf:type`), or if at least one of it's subclasses appear in the class hierarchy tab.
+- A class only appears in the class hierarchy tab if it has instances (connected to the class via `rdf:type`), or if at least one of it's subclasses appears in the class hierarchy tab.
 - The class hierarchy cannot be shown if it contains a cycle, meaning that some class is (indirectly) its own subclass.